penn-cnt/ieeg-recon/python/README.md

 Two versions of the GUI are available: one runs commands through a Docker container, the other runs commands natively in Python.

+## Manual VoxTool Installation

+For instructions on how to manually install voxtool (this is needed for Windows), please see here: [Manual Voxtool Installation](https://github.com/penn-cnt/ieeg-recon/blob/main/python/docs/Manual_Voxtool_Installation.md)

 ## Docker

 We recommend using the Docker container available here: https://hub.docker.com/repository/docker/lucasalf11/ieeg_recon